Day Trip Guide to Enchanted Rock: A Natural Wonder of Texas

 Search for Fairy Shrimp in the Vernal Pools

 After it rains at Enchanted Rock, vernal pools form in craters all over the dome where you can hunt for the one-centimeter-long Fairy Shrimp.
-The most logical theory as to how these little guys get up on top of the dome is birds migrate from the gulf and drop the shrimp eggs in their feces on the dome.
-Birds most commonly seen on the gulf are often spotted at Enchanted Rock as well.
+The most logical theory as to how these little guys get up on top of the dome is that birds migrate from the gulf and drop the shrimp eggs in their feces on the dome.
+Birds most commonly seen on the Gulf are often spotted at Enchanted Rock as well.

 Picnic